skwp/dotfiles/README.md

  * TagList - hit ,T to see a list of methods in a class (uses ctags)
  * CommandT - ,t to find a file
  * VimBookmarks - toggle an anonymous bookmark ,bb and go thru them ,bn ,bp and clear them ,bc
+ * TabMan - hit \mt to see all tabs and buffers in a tree.
+Easy to navigate and close.

  **Git**